- It’s cheap

 - No dedicated app.
 Although you can access the service through the ESPN app, it doesn’t have an app of its own.

 Perhaps one of the best things about ESPN+ is the price.
-You can purchase access to this service for just $4.99 per month.
-If you sign up for a full year, you’ll get a 2-month discount, bringing your price to $49.99 per month.
+You can purchase access to this service at an affordable cost and even save if you pay for a yearly subscription.

 NHL and MLB games